Kreck-Projekt/RaspiOpener_old/README.md

 The App to use with it is "DoorOpenerApp"

 # Installation Guide:
- install "RaspiOpener"  "sudo java -jar AliveKeeper.jar" in new screen
+ Install "RaspiOpener"  "sudo java -jar AliveKeeper.jar" in new screen

 - flash sd card with RaspberryOS Lite (https://www.raspberrypi.org/software/operating-systems/)
 - copy your wpa-supplicant.conf and the ssh file on the boot partition